-Water balance results, averaged over all 121 model realisations during the 10 year simulation period are presented in Table 5 below.
+Water balance results, averaged over all 121 model realisations during the life of mine simulation period are presented in Table 5 below.
 The results for this single realisation show inflows and outflows for a representative climate sequence.

 It should be recognised that the following items are subject to climatic variability: